 Christopher Paolini’s upcoming scifi novel is fast approaching!
-The author is hard at work on edits and rewrites of the first draft, aiming to get the book to fans as soon as possible.
+The author is wrapping up his final edits and has sent the completed manuscript to his agent, who loved it.
+The author will now work with a publisher to get the book to fans as soon as possible.

 What should we do in the meantime?
 Well, Christopher has recommended three incredible scifi books to get us excited, each of which helped inspire his latest project!